-Funnel Reporting offers a visual report that allows you to analyze the journeys your customers take after receiving a campaign or Canvas.
-If your campaign or Canvas uses a control group or multiple variants, you will be able to understand how the different variants have impacted the conversion funnel at a more granular level and optimize based on this data.
+Funnel reporting offers a visual report that allows you to analyze the journeys your customers take after receiving a campaign or Canvas.
+If your campaign or Canvas uses a control group or multiple variants, you can understand how the different variants have impacted the conversion funnel at a more granular level and optimize based on this data.

-Funnel Reports can be made for existing active campaigns and Canvases.
-These reports show a series of events that a campaign recipient progresses through over a period of one (1) to thirty (30) days from the date they received the message.
+You can run Funnel Reports for existing active campaigns and Canvases.
+These reports show a series of events that a campaign recipient progresses through over a period of 1–30 days from the date they received the message.
 A user is considered converted through a step in the funnel if they perform the event in the specified order.

-Funnel Reports are not available for API-triggered campaigns.
+Funnel Reports are not available for API campaigns.

 If you set the window to complete the funnel to 1 day, then the funnel event must occur within 24 hours of message receipt.
 However, if you select multiple days, the timing window is then counted as calendar days in the company time zone.

-For every funnel report, the first event will be when the user receives your message.
-From there, the subsequent events you choose will funnel the number of users who performed those events, as well as the previous events.
-Please note that funnel report events for both campaign and Canvases funnels allow for start session, make a purchase, and custom events, while only campaign funnels include message engagement events right now.
+For every funnel report, the first event is when the user receives your message.
+From there, the subsequent events you choose funnel the number of users who performed those events, as well as the previous events.
+Funnel report events for both campaign and Canvases funnels allow for start session, make a purchase, and custom events, while only campaign funnels include message engagement events.

-After clicking Build Report, generating the funnel report may take several minutes.
+After clicking Build Report, the funnel report may take several minutes to generate.
 During this time, you can navigate away from the report to other pages in the dashboard.
 You’ll receive an in-dashboard notification when your report is ready.

-In your funnel report, you will be able to directly compare the control group alongside the variants you have set up.
-Each consecutive event will show what percentage of the previous users satisfied that action and converted through the funnel.
+In your funnel report, you can directly compare the control group alongside the variants you have set up.
+Each consecutive event will show what percentage of the previous users completed that action and converted through the funnel.

 - Horizontal axis: Displays the percentage of message recipients who performed those actions.